 Zack graduated from the University of Northern Colorado in 2014 where he studied Jazz composition/arranging with Erik Applegate and Kerry Marsh and obtained a degree in Music Business.
 During school, Zack worked part-time as a lab monitor for UNC’s school of music assisting students in the use of various music software programs.

 Off the cruise ship, Zack's notable performances include Dazzle Restaurant and Lounge, the Highlands Ranch Mansion, Hotel Boulderado, and the Brown Palace.
 Zack has also had the pleasure of performing in the pit orchestras for Joseph and the Amazing Technicolor Dreamcoat (drums) and Urinetown (trombone) both with Stage Flight Theatre.
 He was also recognized as an outstanding soloist (trombone) at the Metro State University Jazz Festival in 2010.
-With his high school, Mountain Vista, he had the great honor and privilege of performing at Carnegie Hall in New York and in the Saint Patrick’s Day Parade in Dublin, Ireland.
+With his high school, Mountain Vista, he had the honor of performing at Carnegie Hall in New York and in the Saint Patrick’s Day Parade in Dublin, Ireland.